Gurdit1/minesweeper/README.md

 # Minesweeper

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and is hosted using [GitHub Pages](https://gurdit1.github.io/minesweeper).

 ## Available Scripts